MiSTer-devel/Fonts_MiSTer/README.md

 ## Description

 This repo contains all of the custom fonts for the MiSTer FPGA project.
 You can view the previews of the fonts below.
 A Pixelfont editor such as [8x8 Pixel ROM Font Editor](https://www.min.at/prinz/o/software/pixelfont/) by Richard Prinz can be used to generate your own, or you can edit them via the txt files in `./src/txt`.
 If you are interested in contributing, the tools folder has scripts to generate the pf files from text or to convert the pf files to png previews and more.
+Many included bitmaps are derived from the arcade sources collected by [NFG](https://nfgworld.com/arcade-fonts-only-64-pixels/).

 ### Arcade_Aero_Fighters_(Kaneko)
 ![Arcade_Aero_Fighters_(Kaneko)](https://github.com/MiSTer-devel/Fonts_MiSTer/raw/master/preview2/Arcade_Aero_Fighters_(Kaneko).png)<br />